sensu/sensu-docs/content/sensu-go/5.0/guides/securing-sensu-go.md

     parent: guides
 ---

 As with any piece of software, it is critical to minimize any attack surface exposed by the software.
 Sensu is no different.
-If you have ever operated Sensu Classic, you are already aware of the [component pieces that need to be secured][1].
+If you have ever operated Sensu, you are already aware of the [component pieces that need to be secured][1].
 Sensu Go, while different its deployment architecture, still contains component pieces that will need to be secured in order to be considered "production ready".
-Let's start with a brief overview of the differences between Sensu Classic, and Sensu Go.

-## Architecural Overview
-In Sensu Classic, there are a number of components that require securing.
-To review, these components are:

-* Sensu client to RabbitMQ communication
-* Sensu server to RabbitMQ communication
-* Uchiwa/Sensu Enterprise Dashboard
-* Sensu API
-* Redis*

-_NOTE: With Redis, TLS communication is not possible (see the [Redis documentation][2]).
-Securing Redis typically requires deploying additional software, which is covered in the aforementioned documentation._

-For a visual reference, see the diagram below:

-![sensu classic architecture diagram][3]

-Sensu Go, similar to Sensu Classic, has its own components that need to be secured.
-These are:

 * Sensu agent to server communication
 * etcd peer communication